bocodigitalmedia/boco-sourced/README.md

 Creating revisions
 --------------------------------------------------------------------------------

 A revision represents a collection of events that have occurred atomically at a given point within a resource's lifecycle.
-To create a revision, pass in the resource `type`, `identity`, and the `version` of that resource to the service's `createRevision` method:
+To create a revision, pass in the resource `domain`, `type`, `identity`, and the `version` of that resource to the service's `createRevision` method:

     userId = 'fcc6b227-3e52-40af-a1a3-b276ecf97daa'
-    revision = sourced.createRevision 'User', userId, 5
+    revision = sourced.createRevision 'Users', 'User', userId, 5

 The revision object should know about its associated resource:

+    assert.equal 'Users', revision.domain
     assert.equal 'User', revision.resourceType
     assert.equal 'fcc6b227-3e52-40af-a1a3-b276ecf97daa', revision.resourceId
     assert.equal 5, revision.resourceVersion